csu-hci-projects/FA24-LaraG-MooreT/HW2/README.md

 Gary Lara and Tyler Moore
 ## How Application Works

-1. Download Game.zip from [DropBox](https://www.dropbox.com/scl/fi/fm50r42fvyzff60y48ynw/Game.zip?rlkey=ztg3xgz4h5hvkbdz4xmpsxzso&st=wkbybuo1&dl=0) it'll say too big to load but you can still hit download and it will downmload
+1. Download Game.zip from [DropBox](https://www.dropbox.com/scl/fi/fm50r42fvyzff60y48ynw/Game.zip?rlkey=ztg3xgz4h5hvkbdz4xmpsxzso&st=wkbybuo1&dl=0) it'll say too big to load but you can still hit download and it will download
 2. Have a Meta Quest HDM and controllers running with Meta Quest Link App on Windows computer
 3. Extract and Run The ForLabs.exe
 4. Game Begins in a forest near a cabin.